eriksterneberg/simplecalculator/README.md

 # simplecalculator
-Demo app to showcase writing Python FP-style
+Demo app to showcase writing basic Python syntax

 ## Description
 The task is to build a simple calculator that can take commands from stdin or from a file.

+On Definition of Alphanumeric:
+Alphanumeric means a combination of [a-z] and [0-9], with at least one of the former.

 On Circular Dependencies:
 Circular dependencies are avoided by only evaluating pending thunks for a register once.
 Consider the following case: